First Nations events and reconciliaction - ballaraT & Community

 Ballarat National Reconciliation Week Launch

 The City of Ballarat and Wadawurrung Traditional Owners 'Bridge Now to Next' with a National Reconciliation Week event for all.
-Be welcomed with a Wadawurrung ceremony and join a short tour to learn about some of the designs, plants and Wadawurrung language used through Bridge Mall.
+Welcoming Wadawurrung ceremony and a short tour of the designs, plants and Wadawurrung language used through Bridge Mall were shared.

 PAST EVENT